 History, tourist information, and nearby accommodation

-Perhaps you can learn more about the legend and other local history at the Kestor Inn, the hub of village life.
+Perhaps you can learn more about the legend and other tales of local history at the Kestor Inn, the hub of village life.

 Address: Manaton, Devon, England